subatomicglue/SubaLibrary/SomaSync.md

 ## 1. Purpose

+**Primary:** a decentralized, trust-tiered, resilient file replication and publishing system — a powerful concept that directly addresses the modern "digital book burning" threat.

-Create a peer-to-peer, file-based library synchronization daemon for high-trust networks (e.g., small teams with shared clearance).
+**More Formally:** Create a peer-to-peer, file-based library synchronization daemon for high-trust networks (e.g., small teams with shared clearance).
 It ensures high redundancy and nuclear-resilience for a set of static assets, with an intuitive CLI daemon and a web UI.

 ## 2. Features at a Glance